cooleditingx/tic-tac-toe/README.md

     ```
 Open the index.html file in your web browser.

-Note on Assets: The game requires three image files to be present in the root directory for full visual fidelity:
+***Note on Assets:*** The game requires three image files to be present in the root directory for full visual fidelity:

-background.png: For the page background.
+- `background.png`: For the page background.
-arrow.png: Represents the 'X' mark.
+- `arrow.png`: Represents the 'X' mark.
-circle.png: Represents the 'O' mark.
+- `circle.png`: Represents the 'O' mark.

 ## How to Play